NHariman/minishell/readme.txt

 [x] Show prompt when waiting for a new command

 EXECV (EXECUTE PROGRAMS)
-[ ] search and launch the right executable (based on the PATH variable or by using relative or absolute path) like in bash
+[N] search and launch the right executable (based on the PATH variable or by using relative or absolute path) like in bash

 BUILT-INS
 [xY] echo with '-n'